farrel/tuple-space-server/README.md

 ## Building and running the server

 The source code of the tuple-space-server can be obtained from it's Github repository.

-    % git clone https://github.com/farrel/tuple-space-server.git

 The server is written in Rust, so building it requires a Rust compiler.
 Use the cargo build manager (installed as part of Rust) to build the executable.

+    % git clone https://github.com/farrel/tuple-space-server.git
+    % cd tuple-space-server
     % cargo build --release

 The server can be started from the comand line, passing in the path of the configuration file.